Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 - [ ] *Character encoding test*: This outputs *Test non-ASCII characters: Å Ä Ö* to *TestResults.md*. **Check that Å Ä Ö show up correctly in the file.** If you see something strange (e.g. �), the test is failed and you should not tick the checkbox in this test report.
 - [ ] *Test to ignore error code*: This command should do absolutely nothing.
 It tries to change directory (`cd`) to *NonExistingFolder*, which fails with error code `1` (on Windows), or `2` (on Linux) .
 I'm not sure about the code on Mac.
 The command is defined to ignore error codes `1` and `2`.
 Tick this checkbox if nothing happened during the execution, but do not tick, if you saw an error message popping up.
 - [ ] *Test empty shell command*: This one should always give an error message saying: *The shell command is empty*.
 If it  does not give an error message at all, **or if the message is different**, comment here and do not check the box.
 If the error message was correct, tick this checkbox.
+- [ ] *Test output insertion*:
+	- This command inserts the following text to a currently active file, at caret position: *Text output test*.
+Be sure to have this **test report file** active and in **edit mode**.
+Check that a text insertion/replacement process succeeds:
+	- [ ] Place the caret after the colon and execute the command to see how *inserting* works:
+	- [ ] Select some word in this sentence and execute the command to see how *replacing* works.

 # [[2.
 The rise and fall of a temporary shell command]]
 1. Go to Shell command settings (`Ctrl/Cmd + ,`).